AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html src: "step3.png", alt: "Styled anchor elements" %}
+{% include img.html src: "step3.png", alt: "A black, horizontal navigation bar is positioned at the top of a blank white page.
+A white link reads Website Name on the left-hand side; on the right side are some white-colored vertically overflowing links, rendered with visible bullet points." %}

 Pretty straightforward.